mit-satori/getting-started/satori-cuda-aware-mpi.rst

 Leveraging multiple GPUs in a CUDA program with MPI is supported by CUDA aware MPI installations on Satori.
 CUDA aware MPI from Slurm batch scripts are supported through system modules based on OpenMPI.
-To use CUDA aware MPI, source codes and libraries that involve MPI, may need to be recompiled with the correct OpenMPI modules.
+To use CUDA aware MPI, source codes and libraries that involve MPI may need to be recompiled with the correct OpenMPI modules.

 Getting started